1970s Opal & Purple Pendant Lamp

-Materials: Crystal mouth blown opaque glass.
+Materials: White frosted opal glass diffuser.
 Purple translucent acrylic lampshade.
-Some brass parts.
-Bakelite socket.
+Some brass and chrome parts.
 Reinforced electrical wire.
 Chromed metal (iron) ring.
+Bakelite socket.

 Cord Length: 80 cm / 31.49’’

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.